skydeckai/rememberizer-webflow/rememberizer-llm-ready-documentation.md

 * **UI for Onboarding Steps**: The user interface for onboarding steps has been tweaked for better user experience.

+==> notices/releases/dec-13th-2024.md <==
+---
+description: >-
+  This release focuses on introducing email and password authentication, enhancing search capabilities, and resolving key issues for improved stability.
+---
+# Dec 13th, 2024

+### New Features
+- **Email and Password Authentication**: Users can now log in using their email and password for enhanced security and convenience.

+### Improvements
+- **Enhanced Search Functionality**: Improved the search system by evaluating each chunk separately for more accurate and relevant results.

+### Bug Fixes
+- **Search Parameters Resolution**: Fixed issues where certain search options were not functioning correctly.
+- **Database Stability Enhancement**: Resolved a database issue that improved overall system stability during collection status updates.
+- **Sign-In Error Message Update**: Updated sign-in error messages to provide clearer and more helpful information.
+- **Agentic Search Error Fix**: Corrected an error in the agentic search feature to prevent unexpected application behavior.

 ==> notices/releases/jul-12th-2024.md <==
 ---